bram209/typed-react-router/README.md

 - Explicit
 - Refactorable

-It discourages relative paths and allows the editor to provide auto-completion of full explicit paths.
+It discourages links to relative paths and allows the editor to provide auto-completion of full explicit paths.
 This has the adventages of:
 - You directly see where a link will be navigating to
 - You get auto-completions on all route patterns
 - Modifiying the (parent) routes will result in compile errors
 - Correct route parameters are enforced by the type system

+> During route declaration, you may use absolute & relative route paths.
+When it talks about discouraging relative paths, it is about **pointing** to the route that should not be relative, not the declaration of it.

 ## Getting started